May 2026

 Counterpoint

 Reading those last few paragraphs you may think I’ve fallen deeply into an AI-pilled rabbit hole.
 And to an extent, I have, but I’m finding it increasingly important to balance that out with the things only real humans can do together.
 Live music being a great example.
-Toe and William Tyler in particular.
+Toe and William Tyler recently came through London and were inspiring to watch.

-Like many, Angine de Poitrine has recently been blowing my mind.
+Like many, Angine de Poitrine has recently been blowing my mind too.
 But once the weird outfits and novelty wear off, it’s the level of technical craft in how these two are looping guitar parts across different time signatures that’s really left my head spinning.
-But in a good way.
+But in the best way.
 The way that makes me want to pick up a guitar again and play music again.

-The weather is warming up in London, which means more walks outside, touching grass, and rich conversations with smart people.
-That last bit feels especially important right now, given how much I work from home.
+The weather is warming up in London, which means short runs after dropping the boys off most mornings, touching grass, and rich conversations with smart people.
+That last bit feels especially important right now, given how I mostly work from home these days.

 Reading, listening and watching

 You’re not going to discover much you don’t already know here.
 But I really liked One Battle After Another.
 That’s the best movie I’ve seen in a while.
 Good luck, have fun, don’t die was also weird and fun.
-You can’t go wrong with a theme song that shouts the name of the film.
-I’ve started a Spotify playlist of songs I’ve been listening to this year so far, which range from folk guitar to palm wine music to math rock.
+(You can’t go wrong with a theme song that shouts the name of the film!)
+I’ve also started a Spotify playlist of songs I’ve been listening to this year, which range from folk guitar to palm wine music to math rock.
+I’ll continue adding as the year unfolds, so please follow along, if you’d like to.